-Learning outcomes Applying knowledge and understanding: D2.4 - Ability to develop programmes and use tools for the analysis and management of data and related infrastructures Making judgments D3.1 - Ability to plan and, if necessary, re-plan a technical project activity for the analysis and management of data, or for the implementation of corresponding software systems or applications, and to complete it within the defined deadlines D3.2 - Ability to autonomously select the documentation (in the form of books, web, magazines, etc.) needed to keep up to date in a given sector D3.3 - Ability to identify reasonable work goals and estimate the resources needed to achieve these goals Communication skills D4.1 - Ability to use English at an advanced level with particular reference to disciplinary terminology D4.5 - Ability to interact and collaborate in the implementation of a project or research with peers and experts Learning skills D5.3 - Ability to deal with problems in a systematic and creative way and to acquire problem solving techniques
+Learning outcomes Applying knowledge and understanding: D2.4 - Ability to develop programmes and use tools for the analysis and management of data and related infrastructures Making judgments D3.1 - Ability to plan and, if necessary, re-plan a technical project activity for the analysis and management of data, or for the implementation of corresponding software systems or applications, and to complete it within the defined deadlines D3.2 - Ability to autonomously select the documentation (in the form of books, web, magazines, etc.) needed to keep up to date in a given sector D3.3 - Ability to identify reasonable work goals and estimate the resources needed to achieve these goals Communication skills D4.1 - Ability to use English at an advanced level with particular reference to disciplinary terminology D4.5 - Ability to interact and collaborate in the implementation of a project or research with peers and experts

+Learning skills

+D5.3 - Ability to deal with problems in a systematic and creative way and to acquire problem solving techniques

+Assessment

-Assessment Exam type for regularly attending students: Project work and oral exam: Project work to apply agile practices in a software development project (70% of the mark, team); Oral exam to test the understanding of theories and knowledge application skills, and verification of project results (30% of the mark, individual).
+Exam type for regularly attending students:

+- Project work (70% of the final mark): a good demonstration of applying agile approaches in a software development project (70% team score, 30% individual score) - Oral exam (30% of the final mark): to test the understanding of theories and knowledge application skills, and verification of project results (30% of the mark, individual score).

 Note: Positive project result is necessary to attend the oral exam.
-Both parts of results must be positive to pass the exam.
+Both parts of the results must be positive to pass the exam.
 In case of a positive mark, the project will count for all 3 regular exam sessions.

-Exam type for non-attending students: Written report and oral exam: Written report on a piece of research related to agile software development (agreed upon with the lecturer at the beginning of the course) (70% of the mark); Oral exam to test the understanding of theories and verification of written report (30% of the mark).
+Exam type for non-attending students:

+- Written report on a piece of research related to agile software development (agreed upon with the lecturer at the beginning of the course) (70% of the final mark); - Oral exam to test the understanding of theories and verification of written report (30% of the final mark).

 Note: Positive written result is necessary to attend the oral exam.
-Both parts of results must be positive to pass the exam.
+Both parts of the results must be positive to pass the exam.

-Software used

-Fakultät für Informatik Facoltà di Scienze e Tecnologie informatiche Faculty of Computer Science

 In case of a positive mark, the written result will count for all 3 regular exam sessions.
-Assessment language English Assessment Typology Monocratic Evaluation criteria and criteria for awarding marks For regularly attending students: • Evaluation criteria for project work: • effective application of agile practices • good teamwork • quality of developed solution • Evaluation criteria for oral exam: • ability to summarize, evaluate, and make connections between various topics • clarity of answers Evaluation criteria for written report: good understanding of the literature clarity of the research method convincing research results Evaluation criteria for oral exam: ability to summarize, evaluate, and make connections between various topics clarity of answers Required readings Agile Manifesto: http://agilemanifesto.org/ Highsmith, Jim.
+Assessment language English Assessment Typology Monocratic Evaluation criteria and criteria for awarding marks For regularly attending students: Evaluation criteria for project work: effective application of agile practices good teamwork quality of developed solution Evaluation criteria for oral exam: ability to summarize, evaluate, and make connections between various topics clarity of answers For non-attending students: Evaluation criteria for written report: good understanding of the literature clarity of the research method convincing research results Evaluation criteria for oral exam: ability to summarize, evaluate, and make connections between various topics clarity of answers

+Required readings Agile Manifesto: http://agilemanifesto.org/ Highsmith, Jim.
 Agile Software Development Ecosystems.
 Boston, 2002.
 Subject Librarian: David Gebhardi, David.Gebhardi@unibz.it Supplementary readings Rubin, Kenneth.
 Essential Scrum: A Practical Guide to the Most Popular Agile Process.
 Safari, an O'Reilly Media Company, 2012.
 Beck, Kent, and Andres, Cynthia.
 Extreme Programming Explained: Embrace Change.
 2.nd ed.
-Boston: Addison-Wesley, 2005
+Boston: Addison-Wesley, 2005.
 Poppendieck, Mary, and Poppendieck, Tom.
-Lean Software Development : An Agile Toolkit for Software Development
+Lean Software Development: An Agile Toolkit for Software Development Managers.

-Managers.
 Harlow: Addison-Wesley, 2003.

-Based on types of projects, decided by project teams
+Software used Based on types of projects, decided by project teams